Founding Quantum Cryptography on Quantum Advantage, or, Towards Cryptography from $\mathsf{\#P}$-Hardness: Technical Overview

 \paragraph{The Hardness of Post-Selected Sampling implies One-way Puzzles.} For efficiently sampleable distribution $\cX$, consider the task of {\em post-selected} sampling from $\cX$.
 Namely, a challenger samples $x^* \leftarrow \cX$, $i \in [n]$, and outputs $x^*$ truncated to its first $i-1$ bits: $(x^*_{[1\ldots i-1]})$.
 The post-selected sampling task is to sample from $x \leftarrow \cX$ conditioned on their first $(i-1)$ bits of $x$ being $x^*_{[1\ldots i-1]}$.

 Observe that the hardness of post-selected sampling immediately implies the existence of a (distributional) one-way puzzle: the puzzle sampler samples $x = x_{[1\ldots n]} \leftarrow \cX$, $i \leftarrow [n]$ and outputs $\mathsf{puz} = i, x_{[1\ldots i-1]})$ and $\sol = (x_{[i\ldots n]})$.
 Sampling from the distribution over $\sol$ corresponding to a puzzle $\mathsf{puz}$ is exactly the task of post-selected sampling.
-We will make use of this implication (together with the fact that distributional one-way puzzles imply one-way puzzles \cite{CGG24}) in the upcoming subsections\footnote{ The hardness of post-selected sampling is related to the hardness of {\em universal extrapolation}~\cite{FOCS:ImpLev90}, and the hardness of approximating probabilities is related to the hardness of {\em universal approximation}~\cite{FOCS:ImpLev90}.
+We will make use of this implication (together with the fact that distributional one-way puzzles imply one-way puzzles \cite{CGG24}) in the upcoming subsections.

+Finally, we note that the hardness of post-selected sampling is related to the hardness of {\em universal extrapolation}~\cite{FOCS:ImpLev90}, and the hardness of approximating probabilities is related to the hardness of {\em universal approximation}~\cite{OstWig,FOCS:ImpLev90}.
 The existence of universal extrapolators and universal approximators for classically sampleable distributions is known to be equivalent to the existence of one-way functions~\cite{FOCS:ImpLev90}.
-This work will implicitly show and exploit analogous equivalences between one-way puzzles and the hardness of universal approximation/extrapolation for quantumly sampled distributions.}.
+This work will implicitly show and exploit analogous equivalences between one-way puzzles and the hardness of universal approximation/extrapolation for quantumly sampled distributions.